S2FrdQ/MSBuildSecurityLabs/LAB161-Ins&OutsSecuringAPIs/README.md

 While we wait for your new API results to become visible in Defender for Cloud, let's switch gears and now focus on how to enable security in early stages of the pipeline.
 Azure Resource Manager (ARM) templates are a very popular form of “infrastructure as code”, a process used to programmatically create, update, and delete Azure resources.
 During this exercise, you will be remediating security misconfigurations embedded within an ARM deployment template.

-1. Go to Azure DevOps project using this link - https://dev.azure.com/ContosoDfDBuild2023/Lab161, and login using your Azure credentials once prompted
+1. Go to Azure DevOps project using this link - https://dev.azure.com, and login using your Azure credentials once prompted and create a private project.
+Clone the https://github.com/microsoft/MSBuildSecurityLabs.git repo.

 2. Under Repos, select the LabUser_"X" where "X" corresponds to your VM Login ID.
 For example, if your VM login ID is 22, select LabUser_22